firmai/simple-machine-learning-glossary/README.md

 # Simple Machine Learning and Data Science Definitions without Copyright

-The purpose of these defintions are to lean towards ease of understanding and analogy as a means to quickly communicate your work to management.
+The purpose of these defintions are to lean towards ease of understanding and analogy as a means to quickly communicate work to management.
 Use it freely and don't feel the need to cite anyone.

 **Target** is what you want to predict.
 *They have decided to use the next month's revenue as the target and not the number of customers serviced*